hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 - In the `Concave Hull (Alpha Shapes)` wizard, select the `xyz-points` layer as `Input Layer`, set the `Threhold` to 0.300 (keep default), define an output `Concave Hull` shapefile (e.g., `boundary.shp`) by clicking on the `...` button, and click on `Run`.

 <a name="qgis-tbx"></a>
-{% include image.html file="qgis-tbx.png" alt="bm-5" caption="Open QGIS' Toolbox from the main menu." %}
+{% include image.html file="qgis-tbx.png" alt="QGIS Toolbox" caption="Open QGIS' Toolbox from the main menu." %}

 <a name="qgis-chull"></a>
 {% include image.html file="qgis-chull.png" alt="bm-6" caption="The Concave Hull (Alpha Shapes) wizard." %}